energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 Istanbul, Izmir, Ankara, Ordu, Sanliurfa, Van and Antalya.
 The yearly profile of :math:`c_{p,t}` for PV in Turkey was then computed by taking a weighted average of these 7 time series, with weights (0.32, 0.13, 0.15, 0.09, 0.10, 0.08, 0.13).
-These weights were taken proportional to the populations of the areas surrounding those cities.
+These weights were taken proportional to the populations of the geographical regions encompassing these cities, given in :cite:`TK_geog_regions`.

 The yearly profile of :math:`c_{p,t}` for onshore wind was computed in the same way, retrieving from :cite:`Renewables_ninja` power production profiles of wind turbines [11]_ instead of PV.

 The same 7 time series as for onshore wind were used for offshore wind, but the weighted average to obtain the yearly profile of :math:`c_{p,t}` was computed by using the weights (0.2,0.2,0,0.3,0,0,0.3).
-These weights were adjusted to reflect the length of the coastline near each city.
+These weights are proportional to the length of coastline near each city, according to numbers from :cite:`TK_coast`.

 Finally, for hydro dam and hydro river, daily incoming water flow to hydro-electric facilities in Turkey was taken from the Turkish TSO website for the 365 days of the year.
 These data were normalized to give a yearly profile :math:`c_{p,t}`, taking the same value for each hour of a same